 4. Managing Q&A

 Before Q&A starts, it is good to know what questions to expect – a professional can help with this.
-In addition, many of the issues raised in the questions from the investor will require feedback from different departments, with varying degrees of detail, so it is good to have someone who watches over the whole thing.
+In addition, many of the issues raised in the questions from the investor will require feedback from different departments, with varying degrees of detail, so it is good to have an experienced M&A advisor who watches over the whole thing.

 5. Post due diligence negotiation